Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 99. HEX Code

 Short for hexadecimal.
 This term is used to denote a specific color code for HTML coding.
+For example, the HEX code for this red is #eb4034.
+If you’re looking for a color picker too, Google has their own HEX color picker right here.

 A link (usually a text link) from one blog that directs readers to another website.